Raviv Pitshon: Biography

 Pitshon was born and raised in Holon.
-He started playing basketball in the youth department of Hapoel Holon from the age of 5.
+He started playing basketball in the youth department of Hapoel Holon at the age of 5.
 He played in the various teams of the club up to the youth team.
 In the 2006/7 season, he reached the National Youth Cup final with his team, where the team lost to Maccabi Tel Aviv.
-In the game he excelled with 30 points and 17 rebounds.
+In the game, he excelled with 30 points and 17 rebounds.
 That season, in the National Youth League (the senior league at the time) the team was eliminated in the semi-finals by Ramat Gan.
 Pitchon was named player of the season among the players of the southern teams.

 He studied at the Kiryat Sharet Holon school where he played for the basketball team.
 In the 11th grade, the team reached the semifinals against Sharett Netanya High School.
 A year later, Pitshon was elected to the top five of the season and the king of the baskets of the high school league.